 There are many types of insurance plans that should offer coverage throughout a wide variety of scenarios.
 Many insurance types fall under the umbrella term of property insurance, just like smartphone insurance plans.
+If you didn’t know that property insurance may cover phone damages, you might be interested in knowing that some credit cards offer phone insurance as well.
+If this interests you, you can check out the best credit cards with cell phone insurance.

 There are a number of different types of property insurance, each offering its own key benefits.
 Here are some of the main property insurance types you are likely to run into and some of the advantages and potential disadvantages.
 For your phone, you will also be interested in knowing what to do if it gets bricked and you have insurance.